MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 - `for`, `sections`, and `single` directives that bind to the same `parallel` aren't allowed to be nested inside each other.

 - `critical` directives with the same name aren't allowed to be nested inside each other.
-Note this restriction isn't sufficient to prevent deadlock.
+Note that this restriction isn't sufficient to prevent deadlock.

 - `for`, `sections`, and `single` directives aren't permitted in the dynamic extent of `critical`, `ordered`, and `master` regions if the directives bind to the same `parallel` as the regions.